maxime-tournier/maxime-tournier.github.com/notes/cholesky.md

 $$M_{22} - M_{12}^T M_{11}^{-1} M_{12} = L_{22} L_{22}^T$$

 This may be useful when multiple such Schur complements must be computed.
+This also shows that the Schur complement of tridiagonal matrices is itself tridiagonal.

 # Notes